joaobenigno/SocialMediaLinks/readme.md

 <h1> Social Media Links - Save your personal links <h1>

-This is a simple project developed in HTML and CSS to spread your social networks through a links page.
-To access the project click on the `` index.html`` file.
+<p>This is a simple project developed in HTML and CSS to spread your social networks through a links page.
+To access the project click on the `` index.html`` file.<p>

 ## Web Version